Ashutosh-cpu-glitch/hybrid-plasticity-snn/REPORT.md

 The model, `HybridSNN`, has two parallel pathways whose outputs are combined by a learned gate:

 - **Slow pathway** - consists of two layers of Leaky Integrate-and-Fire (LIF) neurons trained end-to-end using backpropagation-through-time (BPTT) with surrogate gradients (fast sigmoid).
-This pathway performs the main task learning and serves as the standard gradient-based component of the network. - **Fast pathway** - a single linear projection from input to output, updated **only** by a local, biologically-plausible learning rule (no backpropagation, no gradient through time).
+This pathway performs the main task learning and serves as the standard gradient-based component of the network.
+- **Fast pathway** - a single linear projection from input to output which is updated **only** by a local and biologically-plausible learning rule (no backpropagation, no gradient through time).
 This represents the plasticity component.
-- **Gate** (α, a learned scalar) — combines the two pathways:
+- **Gate** (α, a learned scalar) - combines the two pathways:
   `output = α · fast_output + (1-α) · slow_output`.

 ![Gate Evolution](figures/fig4_gate_evolution.png)
-- **Episodic replay buffer** — after each task, 20 exemplars are stored.
-  While training on later tasks, these exemplars are periodically replayed through the fast pathway only (not the slow pathway), analogous to hippocampal replay that helps preserve previously learned associations
+- **Episodic replay buffer** — after each task, 20 exemplars are stored in a replay buffer.
+During later tasks these samples are replayed only through the fast pathway.
+This reflects hippocampal replay and reduces catastrophic forgetting.

 ![Replay Mechanism](figures/fig7_replay_mechanism.png)

 A pure-backprop `BaselineSNN` (slow pathway only, no plasticity, no replay) is used as the control condition.

 ## 3. Experimental Setup